Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/AddAttribute/documentation.md

 * _value_

   * The value to assign to the attribute.
-This can be any of the basic data types (number (number, integer, and boolean), vector (vector and color), and string).
+This can be any of the basic data types (number (number, integer, and boolean), vector (vector and color), or string).

 #### Outputs